Mice’s design and functionality changed a lot over the years. In the past the mice were working through a ball positioned inside.

-An optical mouse is a computer mouse which uses a light source, typically a light-emitting diode (LED), and a light detector, such as an array of photodiodes.
+An optical mouse is a computer mouse that uses a light source, typically a light-emitting diode (LED), and a light detector, such as an array of photodiodes.
 This to detect movement relative to a surface.

 The laser model’s superiority stemmed from having a higher sensitivity than LED-based mice.
 Optical mice have a resolution of around 3,000 dpi.
 Instead laser mice have a resolution between 6,000 and 15,000+ dpi.

 The problem with laser-based mice is that they can be too accurate, picking up useless information such as the unseen hills and valleys of a surface.